Thein-Naing/workout-api-mern/README.md

 # workout-api-mern-backend-Auth
 # This is continuation course from netninja.dev MERN crash course. you can buy all at www.netninja.dev.
+# I follow this tutorial but I did all coding from scratch by avoding copy and paste from course so that I can create my own later and I also changed some coding and styling as per my layman/idiot understanding.
-`[1]`-  `Before deploying in Render.com in my local host frontend and backend are working toghether fine .
+`[1]-  `Before deploying in Render.com in my local host frontend and backend are working toghether fine .
 Now backend is not properly working on Render.com.
 I will try again tomorrow.`

 `[2]`- `I changed folders/ files name and also some codings and css styling as per my layman/idiot understanding.`